rveen/golib/csv/readme.md

 The rest of the files (2...N) are merged to one map of the same type as the one for the first file, and act as types for the items in the first file.
+It works as follows:

+- any item with the same 'name' will have its fields merged.
-It works as follows: any item with a 'type' field (in any file) inherits the fields of the item whose 'name' appears in that field, recursively.
+- any item with a 'type' field (in any file) inherits the fields of the item whose 'name' appears in that field, recursively.
 That means that the final map returned contains the items in the first file augmented with fields from the rest of the files.